-Thinking of Going Overseas for Dental Work?
+Thinking of Going Overseas for Dental Work or Implants?

 With the costs of living continuing to rise, it’s no surprise many Australians have become frustrated with higher prices not only for food, accommodation and utilities, but also for health care including dentistry.
 As a way to escape these high prices, some people have turned to other countries for cheaper alternatives, falling into the trap of ‘bargain’ treatments, desirable exchange rates and lower product prices.
-Although there is no real harm in buying general everyday products or luxury items at a cheaper price whilst on holiday, these people who partake in overseas purchases, such as dental treatment, are exposed to many health care risks.
+Although there is no real harm in buying general everyday products or luxury items at a cheaper price whilst on holiday, these people who partake in overseas purchases, such as dental implants and other treatments, are exposed to many health care risks.

 Coined “dental tourism” or “dental holidays”, this type of travelling for dental treatment is increasing in popularity.
 But what are the risks?
 Is there a reason why dental treatment is so much cheaper in other countries?
 And what happens when it goes wrong?
 At Perth Dental Implant Centre, we’ve detailed everything you need to know about overseas dental treatments and why we recommend regularly visiting your local dentist.